antonhornquist/JSON-sc/README.md

 ## Credits

-Parser is ported from and based on Ruby code
+The parser is based on and partially ported from [Ruby code by Florian Frank](http://github.com/flori/json)

+## License

+Copyright (c) Anton Hörnquist